Use this step by step guide to get started with the Cecil platform.

 print(aoi)

-3. Get data for your AOI
+3. Create data requests for your AOI

 import cecil